benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 hosting company and cannot know all their customers.
 To handle such domains, the protocol first needs to find the server hosting the email.

-If the previous mechanisms yield no result, the client may perform a DNS MX lookup on the email domain, and retrieve the MX server (incoming email server) for that domain.
+If the previous mechanisms yield no result, the client SHOULD perform a DNS MX lookup on the email domain, and retrieve the MX server (incoming SMTP server) for that domain.
 Only the highest priority MX hostname is considered.
 From that MX hostname, 2 values are extracted: